devazizi/laravel-eagle-search/README.md

 # Laravel Eagle Search

-### what is Laravel Eagle Search. this library help you to filter data easily
+### what is Laravel Eagle Search 🤔 . eagle search library help you to filters your data and order your data easily

 How to install it